Intrapersonal communication: Definition and essential features

 Intrapersonal communication is communication with oneself.
-It takes place within an individual and can be defined as "the creating, functioning, and evaluating of symbolic processes which operate primarily within oneself".
+It takes place within a person.
+Larry Barker and Gordon Wiseman define it as "the creating, functioning, and evaluating of symbolic processes which operate primarily within oneself".
 Its most typical forms are self-talk and inner dialogue.
 For example, when an employee decides to leave work early, they may engage in an inner dialogue by mentally going through possible negative comments from their boss and potential responses.
 Other inner experiences are also commonly included, such as imagination, visualization, and memory.
 As a form of communication, it involves the sending and receiving of messages.
 It is a self-to-self communication, in the sense that the sender and the receiver is the same person.
-It contrasts with interpersonal communication, in which sender and receiver are distinct individuals.
-Intrapersonal communication is investigated by the discipline known as communication studies.
+It contrasts with interpersonal communication, in which sender and receiver are distinct persons.
+Intrapersonal communication is examined by the discipline known as communication studies.

-Some theorists, like James Watson and Anne Hill, restrict intrapersonal communication to inner experiences or "what goes on inside our heads", like talking to oneself within one's mind.
+Some theorists, like James Watson and Anne Hill, restrict the definition of intrapersonal communication to inner experiences or "what goes on inside our heads", like talking to oneself within one's mind.
 But in a wider sense, it also includes external forms of self-to-self communication, such as speaking to oneself aloud during private speech or writing a diary or a shopping list.
 In this regard, it only matters that the sender and the receiver is the same person but it does not matter whether an external medium was used in the process.
-A slightly different conception is presented by Oleś et al. They reject the idea that sender and receiver have to be the same person.
+A slightly different conception is presented by Piotr K. Oleś et al. They reject the idea that sender and receiver have to be the same person.
 This is based on the idea that one can have imaginary dialogues with other people, such as a friend, a teacher, a lost relative, or a celebrity.
 Oleś et al. hold instead that the hallmark of intrapersonal communication is that it only happens in the mind of one person.
-Some researchers see the process of searching and interpreting information as a central aspect of intrapersonal communication, as is the case for inner monologues and reflections on oneself, other people, and the environment.
-Frank J. Macke and Dean Barnlund emphasize that the mechanical exchange of messages is not sufficient and that intrapersonal communication has to do with meaning and making sense of things.
+Some scholars see the process of searching and interpreting information as a central aspect of intrapersonal communication.
+This applies specifically to inner monologues and reflections on oneself, other people, and the environment.
+Frank J. Macke and Dean Barnlund stress that the mechanical exchange of messages is not sufficient and that intrapersonal communication has to do with meaning and making sense of things.
+In this regard, intrapersonal communication can be distinguished from intraorganismic communication, which takes place below the personal level as an exchange of information between organs or cells.